hSaria/ChromaTerm/docs/command-line-script.md

 ## Controlling Terminal

-When you use a pipe in your command, the program has the ability to detect that its output is being redirected causing it to act differently.
+When you use a pipe in your command, the program has the ability to detect that its output is being redirected, causing it to act differently.
 For instance, `less` is interactive when it's in a controlling terminal, but it will simply echo out the file if it's being redirected.